 Organic foods do tend to be healthier options in regards to nutritional value.
 Without the use of artificial fertilizers and synthetic pesticides, plants increase their vitamins and antioxidants to protect themselves from weeds and pests naturally.
 Taste?
 Well, that all depends on freshness, which brings me to one of my biggest points here.

 Organic at the grocery store does not mean that it was grown right down the street.
 Your food could be days old, maybe months.
-It depends how long it had to travel.
+It will depend how long it had to travel.
 That will affect taste.
 That will affect quality.
 Notice how I used the term grocery store?
 That is where we see the Organic label the most, again with their special setups to draw in the crunchy crowd.

 The label is most common in grocery stores because the USDA makes it virtually impossible for your backyard and small-scale farmer to use that term.
 The term Organic is for the big-time farmer that is sending his food all over the country and probably getting that exemption so he can spray pesticides.